 What is Condition Monitoring?

-Condition monitoring is the process of determining the fitness by monitoring critical parameters (eg. temperature, pressure, vibration).
-Abnormalities observed are indicative of developing problems that can lead to a failure.
+Condition monitoring is the process of determining the equipment fitness, by monitoring critical parameters (eg. temperature, pressure, vibration).
+Abnormalities observed are indicative of developing problems that can lead to potential failure.
 Proactive condition monitoring helps in identifying failures at the initial stage, before they develop into major breakdowns, thus avoiding downtime and its consequences.